 - should there be a tie among applicants with the same number of service years, actual date of hire will be used.

 By mid-April of the spring semester, each MICA export applicant will be required to verify the status of his or her applications for Tuition Exchange (offered, rejected, denied) with the College's liaison office.
-A $35.00 processing fee, payable to MICA, will be charged to applicants who accept a Tuition Exchange scholarship.

 Re-certification for any employee's child who is participating in the Tuition Exchange program is required each year through the College's liaison office.
 Students will ordinarily be able to remain in the program for four years, but continued participation depends upon yearly certification of employment eligibility and the student's satisfactory academic standing at the host institution.